Marine steam engine: Side-lever

 The side-lever engine was the first type of steam engine widely adopted for marine use in Europe.
 In the early years of steam navigation (from c1815), the side-lever was the most common type of marine engine for inland waterway and coastal service in Europe, and it remained for many years the preferred engine for oceangoing service on both sides of the Atlantic.

 The side-lever was an adaptation of the earliest form of steam engine, the beam engine.
-The typical side-lever engine had a pair of heavy horizontal iron beams, known as side levers, that connected in the centre to the bottom of the engine with a pin.
-This connection allowed a limited arc for the levers to pivot in.
-These levers extended, on the cylinder side, to each side of the bottom of the vertical engine cylinder.
-A piston rod, connected vertically to the piston, extended out of the top of the cylinder.
-This rod attached to a horizontal crosshead, connected at each end to vertical rods (known as side-rods).
-These rods connected down to the levers on each side of the cylinder.
-This formed the connection of the levers to the piston on the cylinder side of the engine.
-The other side of the levers (the opposite end of the lever pivot to the cylinder) were connected to each other with a horizontal crosstail.
-This crosstail in turn connected to and operated a single connecting rod, which turned the crankshaft.
-The rotation of the crankshaft was driven by the levers—which, at the cylinder side, were driven by the piston's vertical oscillation.
+The typical side-lever engine had a pair of heavy horizontal iron beams, known as side-levers, each secured in the centre by a pin near the base of the engine, allowing the levers to pivot through a limited arc.
+The engine cylinder stood vertically between this pair of levers at one end, with the piston rod attached to a horizontal crosshead above, from each end of which a vertical rod, known as a side-rod, extended down each side of the cylinder to connect to the end of the side-lever on the same side.
+The far ends of the two side-levers were connected to one another by a horizontal crosstail, from which extended a single, common connecting rod which operated the crankshaft as the levers rocked up and down around the central pin.

 The main disadvantage of the side-lever engine was that it was large and heavy.
 For inland waterway and coastal service, lighter and more efficient designs soon replaced it.
 It remained the dominant engine type for oceangoing service through much of the first half of the 19th century however, due to its relatively low centre of gravity, which gave ships more stability in heavy seas.
 It was also a common early engine type for warships, since its relatively low height made it less susceptible to battle damage.
 From the first Royal Navy steam vessel in 1820 until 1840, 70 steam vessels entered service, the majority with side-lever engines, using boilers set to 4psi maximum pressure.
 The low steam pressures dictated the large cylinder sizes for the side-lever engines, though the effective pressure on the piston was the difference between the boiler pressure and the vacuum in the condenser.

 The side-lever engine was a paddlewheel engine and was not suitable for driving screw propellers.
 The last ship built for transatlantic service that had a side-lever engine was the Cunard Line's paddle steamer RMS Scotia, considered an anachronism when it entered service in 1862.